march93/poker-hands/README.md

 ### Tests
 - To run tests, run `go test -v ./...` to run the full suite of tests.

+### Algorithm
+- To compare different hands, this program uses a bit representation of each hand to determine a unique value.
+- The card types can be coded in 4 bits, and each card afterwards can also be coded in 4 bits each.
+- This brings the total to 4 * 6 = 24 bits.
+- In sorted order, we can organize our bits as [type card card card card card] with the strongest card in front.
+- If we convert this entire binary representation into an integer, we can obtain a unique value to compare against.
+- For hands of the same type but different suits (i.e. royal flush with spades vs royal flush with diamonds), this algorithm will give the same value as it won't compare against suits.
+This is due to the fact that in game, it's impossible to achieve these two hands, so it's been left out here.

 ### Time Complexity
 - For input size k, and hand of size n cards.
 - For each input, we loop through `O(k)` times and validate each card `O(n)` -> `O(k*n)`.